Mikyung Sung: Competitions

-In South Korea she received first prize in competitions such as the Baroque String Ensemble Competition in 2007, Haneum National Music Competition, Music Education Journal Competition, and Korea Double Bass Association Competition in 2010.
+In South Korea she received first prize in competitions such as the Korean Chamber Orchestra (KCO) Music Competition in 2007, Haneum National Music Competition, Music Education Journal Competition, and Korea Double Bass Association Competition in 2010.

 In 2010 she was awarded First Prize, Audience Prize, and the Special Jury Prize at the International J. M. Sperger Competition for Double Bass in Germany, after having placed fourth two years before.
-As a result she subsequently was invited to perform with orchestras in Koblenz, Neubrandenburg, and Dessau.
+As a result, she subsequently was invited to perform with orchestras in Koblenz, Neubrandenburg, and Dessau.

 At the International Society of Bassists (ISB) Convention in Colorado in 2015, she was awarded the Thomas Martin Prize for the Best Performance of a Work by Bottesini, as well as second place overall in the solo division.

 At the 2016 ARD International Music Competition she progressed to the second round in the double bass category.

 At the 2017 Bradetich Foundation Competition she won the internet-voted prize for her finals performance of Bottesini's Concerto No. 2, as well as Honorable Mention overall.